Today's Top Gainer

 The policy is reviewed periodically by the RMC, alongwith the key risks and related mitigation plans.
-More details on risks and threats have been disclosed hereinabove, as part of the Management Discussion and Analysis.
+More details on risks and threats have been disclosed hereinabove, as a part of the Management Discussion and Analysis.

 Further, in view of the ever increasing size and complexity of the business operations, your Company is exposed to various risks emanating from frauds.
-Accordingly, the Board has, on recommendation of the Audit Committee, also adopted an Anti-Fraud Policy and a Whistle Blower Policy, to put in place, a system for detecting and/or preventing and/or deterring and/or controlling the occurrence of frauds.
+Accordingly, the Board has, on recommendation of the audit committee, also adopted an Anti-Fraud Policy and a Whistle Blower Policy, to put in place, a system for detecting and/or preventing and/or deterring and/or controlling the occurrence of frauds.

-(iv) Corporate Social Responsibility Committee ("CSR Committee")
+(iv) Corporate Social Responsibility Committee ("CSR committee")

-Policy on Corporate Social Responsibility ("CSR")
+Corporate Social Responsibility Policy ("CSR Policy")

-?
 Education - to spark the desire for learning and knowledge;

-?
-Health care - to render quality health care facilities to people living in the villages and elsewhere through our Hospitals;
+Health care - to render quality health care facilities to people living in the villages and elsewhere through our hospitals;

-?
-Sustainable Livelihood - to provide livelihood in a locally appropriate and environmentally sustainable manner;
+Sustainable livelihood - to provide livelihood in a locally appropriate and environmentally sustainable manner;

-?
-Infrastructure Development - to set up essential services that form the foundation of sustainable development; and
+Infrastructure development - to set up essential services that form the foundation of sustainable development; and

-?
-Social Cause - to bring about the Social Change we advocate and support.
+Social cause - to bring about the social change we advocate and support.

 CSR initiatives taken during the year

-Your Companys CSR activities are mainly focused towards Girl Child Education, Skilling, Health and Sanitation.
+Your Companys CSR activities are mainly focused towards girl child education, skilling, health and sanitation.

 C. Key Managerial Personnel

-D. Remuneration of Directors and Employees
+D. Remuneration of directors and employees

-Disclosure comprising particulars with respect to the remuneration of directors and employees, as required to be disclosed in terms of the provisions of Section 197(12) of the Act and Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, is annexed as Annexure II to this Report.
+Disclosure comprising particulars with respect to the remuneration of directors and employees, as required to be disclosed in terms of the provisions of section 197(12) of the Act and rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, is annexed as Annexure II to this Report.

 Grant of share based benefits to employees is a mechanism to align the interest of employees, with those of the Company, to provide them with an opportunity to share the growth of the Company and also to foster the long-term commitment.

-Your Company regards Employee Stock Options as instruments that would enable the employees to share the value they create for the Company in the years to come.
+Your Company regards employee stock options as instruments that would enable the employees to share the value they create for the Company in the years to come.
 Accordingly, in the year 2013, the Employee Stock Option Scheme - 2013 ("Scheme 2013") was instituted by the Company, to reward its employees for their past association and performance, as well as to motivate them to contribute in the Companys future growth and profitability.

-During the year under review, pursuant to the approval of Members of the Company at the 10th AGM held on August 23, 2017, the NRC, at its meeting held on September 8, 2017, instituted and implemented the "Aditya Birla Fashion and Retail Limited Employee Stock Option Scheme 2017" ("Scheme 2017").
+Further, pursuant to the approval of shareholders of the Company at the 10th AGM held on August 23, 2017, the NRC, at its meeting held on September 8, 2017, instituted and implemented the Aditya Birla Fashion and Retail Limited Employee Stock Option Scheme 2017 ("Scheme 2017").

-Disclosure pursuant to the Regulation 14 of the SEBI SBEB Regulations
+Disclosure pursuant to the regulation 14 of the SEBI SBEB Regulations

-(1) No loan was provided by your Company to exercise any of these Stock Options.
+(1) No loan was provided by your Company to exercise any of these stock options.

-The aforesaid details have been also disclosed in the Financial Statements of your Company for the year under review.
+The aforesaid details have been also disclosed in the financial statements of your Company for the year under review.

 Stock Appreciation Rights ("SARs")

-Your Company has also instituted a "Stock Appreciation Rights Plan - 2013" ("Plan 2013"), which is a cash based plan linked to the actual stock price movement over the plan tenure.
-This plan doesnt give rise to any right towards any Equity Shares of the Company and hence, it is not covered under the provisions of SEBI SBEB Regulations.
-On exercise of the SARs granted under this plan, the employee exercising the SARs becomes entitled to receive Cash, in terms of the plan.
+The above SAR Plan 2013 and SAR Scheme 2019, does not give rise to any right towards any equity share of the Company and hence, they are not covered under the provisions of SEBI SBEB Regulations.
+On exercise of the SARs granted under the said plan/ scheme, the employee exercising the SARs becomes entitled to receive cash, in terms of the respective plan/ scheme.

-F. Related Party Transactions
+F. Related party transactions

 G. Dividend Distribution Policy

-During the year under review, no company became/ ceased to be a Subsidiary/ Associate/ Joint Venture of the Company.
-Also, the Company did not become a part of any Joint Venture during the year.
+During the year under review, no company became/ ceased to be a subsidiary/ associate/ joint venture of the Company.
+Also, the Company did not become a part of any joint venture during the year.

-Accordingly, as at the end of the year under review and also as on the date of this Report, your Company does not have any Subsidiary and/or Associate Company and your Company is also not a part of any Joint Ventures.
+Accordingly, as at the end of the year under review and also as on the date of this Report, your Company does not have any subsidiary and/or associate company and your Company is also not a part of any joint ventures.

 Your Company consciously makes all efforts to conserve energy across all its operations.
-A report containing details with respect to conservation of energy, technology absorption and foreign exchange earnings and outgo, required to be disclosed in terms of Section 134(3)(m) of the Act read with the Companies (Accounts) Rules, 2014, is annexed as Annexure IV to this Report.
+A report containing details with respect to conservation of energy, technology absorption and foreign exchange earnings and outgo, required to be disclosed in terms of section 134(3)(m) of the Act read with the Companies (Accounts) Rules, 2014, is annexed as Annexure IV to this Report.

-J. Sustainability and Business Responsibility Report
+J. Sustainability and business responsibility report

-Your Companys sustainability initiatives are aligned with the Aditya Birla Groups sustainability vision, which mainly comprises of Responsible Stewardship, Stakeholder Engagement and Future-proofing.
+Your Companys sustainability initiatives are aligned with the Aditya Birla Groups sustainability vision, which mainly comprises of responsible stewardship, stakeholder engagement and future-proofing.
 Accordingly, under the aegis of the Aditya Birla Groups sustainability vision, your Company is strengthening its ReEarth programme, to design a roadmap, which will align with the group level sustainability policies and international frameworks.

 Through this mission, we hope to create a future ready organisation, which addresses the needs of all stakeholders thereby securing a sustainable future for tomorrow.

-In accordance with our sustainability vision and in terms of Regulation 34(2)(f) of the SEBI Listing Regulations, a Sustainability and Business Responsibility Report forms a part of this Annual Report.
+In accordance with our sustainability vision and in terms of regulation 34(2)(f) of the SEBI Listing Regulations, a Sustainability and Business Responsibility Report forms a part of this Annual Report.

-K. Auditors and Auditors Report
+K. Auditors and auditors report

-(i) Statutory Auditor
+(i) Statutory auditor

-The Notes to the Financial Statements are self-explanatory and do not call for any further comments.
+The notes to the financial statements are self-explanatory and do not call for any further comments.

-(ii) Secretarial Auditor
+(ii) Secretarial auditor

-Pursuant to the provisions of Section 204 of the Act, M/s.
-Dilip Bharadiya & Associates, Company Secretaries, were appointed as the Secretarial Auditor of the Company, to conduct Secretarial Audit of the Board processes for the year under review.
+Pursuant to the provisions of section 204 of the Act, M/s.
+Dilip Bharadiya & Associates, Company Secretaries, were appointed as the secretarial auditor of the Company, to conduct secretarial audit of the board processes for the year under review.

-The Secretarial Audit Report given by the Secretarial Auditor of the Company is annexed as Annexure V to this Report.
-There has been no qualification, reservation, adverse remark or disclaimer given by the Secretarial Auditor in his Report for the year under review.
+The Secretarial Audit Report given by the secretarial auditor of the Company is annexed as Annexure V to this Report.
+There has been no qualification, reservation, adverse remark or disclaimer given by the secretarial auditor in his report for the year under review.

-L. Other Disclosures
+L. Other disclosures

-your Company has not accepted any fixed deposits from the public falling under Section 73 of the Act read with the Companies (Acceptance of Deposits) Rules, 2014.
-Thus, as on March 31, 2018, there were no deposits which were unpaid or unclaimed and due for repayment, hence, there has been no default in repayment of deposits or payment of interest thereon;
+your Company has not accepted any fixed deposits from the public falling under section 73 of the Act read with the Companies (Acceptance of Deposits) Rules, 2014.
+Thus, as on March 31, 2019, there were no deposits which were unpaid or unclaimed and due for repayment, hence, there has been no default in repayment of deposits or payment of interest thereon;

 It is further disclosed that:

-?
-There is no plan to revise the Financial Statements or Directors Report in respect of any previous financial year.
+There is no plan to revise the financial statements or directors report in respect of any previous financial year.

-?
-Particulars of the loans, guarantees and investments as required under Section 186 of the Act are disclosed in the Financial Statements of your Company for the year under review.
+Particulars of the loans, guarantees and investments as required under section 186 of the Act are disclosed in the financial statements of your Company for the year under review.

-?
-Details pertaining to Unclaimed Shares Demat Suspense Account of your Company are disclosed in the General Shareholder Information forming part of this Annual Report.
+Details pertaining to unclaimed shares demat suspense account of your Company are disclosed in the General Shareholder Information forming part of this Annual Report.

-?
-Your Company does not engage in Commodity hedging activities.
+Your Company does not engage in commodity hedging activities.

-Your Company is committed to follow the best practices of Corporate Governance and the Board is responsible to ensure the same, from time to time.
+Your Company is committed to follow the best practices of corporate governance and the Board is responsible to ensure the same, from time to time.

-Your Company has duly complied with the Corporate Governance requirements as set out under Chapter IV of the SEBI Listing Regulations, from time to time and the Statutory Auditors of the Company, vide their certificate dated May 11, 2018, have confirmed that the Company is and has been compliant with the conditions stipulated in the Chapter IV of the SEBI Listing Regulations.
+Your Company has duly complied with the corporate governance requirements as set out under chapter IV of the SEBI Listing Regulations and the M/s.
+Dilip Bharadiya & Associates, Company Secretaries, vide their certificate dated May 14, 2019, have confirmed that the Company is and has been compliant with the conditions stipulated in the chapter IV of the SEBI Listing Regulations.
 The said certificate is annexed as Annexure VI to this Report.

-Further, a separate report on Corporate Governance forms part of this Annual Report.
+Further, a separate report on corporate governance forms part of this Annual Report.

 During the year under review, no cases were filed under the POSH Act.

-Your Company has been proud recipient of many Awards and Recognitions during the year under review and significant ones amongst them are as under:
+Your Company has been proud recipient of many awards and recognitions during the year under review and significant ones amongst them are as under:

 We take this opportunity to thank all the customers, members, investors, vendors, suppliers, business associates, bankers and financial institutions for their continuous support.
-We also thank the Central and State Governments and other Regulatory Authorities for their co-operation.
+We also thank the central and state governments and other regulatory authorities for their co-operation.